This post may contain affiliate links. Read our disclosure here.

 The Pros of Traditional Banks

-A traditional bank is the kind you think of when you watch moives or drive by and see branches in your town.
+A traditional bank what you are driving past everyday in town.
 They have a building, real people behind the counter, and usually have ATM machines associated with them.
 There are a lot of pros to a traditional bank, including being able to visit the bank in person if you prefer face to face contact.

 There’s also the matter of the ATMs.
 Most ATMs charge a small fee to withdraw money if you’re not a customer of the bank that is affiliated with the ATM.
 Having a local bank lets you avoid those fees if you need to regularly withdraw cash from an ATM.